311zzb/gitlet/gitlet-design.md

 #### Fields

 1. `static String loadBranch(String branchName)`
    Load a branch file from filesystem with designated name.
-Return null if the branch name is "" (nothing).
+   Return null if the branch name is "" (nothing) or there is no branch with the designated branch name.
    Invoked by the Cache class.
+2. `static boolean existBranch(String branchName)` Return `true` if a branch exists.
-2. `static List<String> loadAllBranches()`
+3. `static List<String> loadAllBranches()`
    Load all branch files from the filesystem.
 Return a `List` contains all commit IDs that are pointed by a branch.
-3. `static void branchStatus()` Print the "Branches" status.
+4. `static void branchStatus()` Print the "Branches" status.
 Implementation details in the Algorithms section.
-4. `static void writeBranch(String branchName)`
+5. `static void writeBranch(String branchName)`
    Get a branch's information from cache and write it back to filesystem.
 Invoked by the Cache class.
-5. `static void deleteBranch(String branchName)`
+6. `static void deleteBranch(String branchName)`
    Delete the designated branch in the filesystem.
 Invoked by the Cache class.
-6. `static void mkNewBranch(String branchName, String commitID)` Make a new branch with designated name at the latest commit by caching it manually.
+7. `static void mkNewBranch(String branchName, String commitID)` Make a new branch with designated name at the latest commit by caching it manually.
-7. `static void moveCurrBranch(String commitID)` Make the current branch pointing to a designated commit.
+8. `static void moveCurrBranch(String commitID)` Make the current branch pointing to a designated commit.
-8. `static String loadHEAD()`
+9. `static String loadHEAD()`
    Load the `HEAD` file and return the current branch's name.
 Invoked by the Cache class.
-9. `static void writeHEAD()`
+10. `static void writeHEAD()`
     Get the `HEAD` from cache and write it back to filesystem.
 Invoked by the Cache class.
-10. `static void moveHEAD(String branchName)` Make the `HEAD` pointing to a designated branch.
+11. `static void moveHEAD(String branchName)` Make the `HEAD` pointing to a designated branch.

 ### Stage